Adaptive Sensing beyond Non-Adaptive Information Limits: End-to-End Co-Design of Geometry, Policy, and Inference: Case Study B: Superconducting-qubit flux sensor

-Case Study A is discrete-state and has no natural MSE metric; here we take the same exact-DP machinery to a continuous-state problem whose deployment metric is Bayesian MSE, and compare joint-DP co-design against the joint Bayesian Cram\'er--Rao fixed-schedule baseline that dominates the classical Fisher-information literature for scalar estimation.
-Joint-DP reduces deployed MSE by $11.3\times$ at $z = +132\sigma$.
-Figure~\ref{fig:casesAB} (right) shows the sensor geometry and the adaptive Ramsey sequences.
+This case study takes the same exact-DP machinery to a continuous-state problem whose deployment metric is Bayesian MSE, and compares joint-DP co-design against the joint Bayesian Cram\'er--Rao fixed-schedule baseline that dominates the classical Fisher-information literature for scalar estimation.